Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Numerical linked cluster expansion

-\paragraph{Magnetic susceptibility} Determining the susceptibility in an external field is not as simple as for the specific heat.
+Determining the susceptibility in an external field is not as simple as for the specific heat.
 We generalized the tetrahedral NLCE from Sch\"afer \textit{et al.}~\cite{Schaefer2020} to include the site-dependent Zeeman energies due to the direction of the applied magnetic field.
 The anisotropy requires calculation of all three independent permutations:

-In addition to the permutation, we preformed the calculation for different values of $\theta\in[0,\pi/2)$.
-Since we vary $\theta$ which mixes $S^x$ and $S^z$ we do not need to separately account for parameter permutations which swap $J_{x}$ and $J_z$.
+In addition to the permutation, we performed the calculation for different values of $\theta\in[0,\pi/2)$.
+Since we vary $\theta$ which mixes $S^x$ and $S^z$, we do not need to separately account for parameter permutations which swap $J_{x}$ and $J_z$.

-We use the same overall energy scale $\alpha$ extracted from the high temperature tail of the specific heat ($1.9\text{~K} < T < 4\text{~K}$) such that the exchange parameters are in units of Kelvin.
-Then, we apply a field of $\vert \vec{h}\vert=0.01$~T in the (1,1,1)-direction such that the easy axis on one site of the tetrahedral unit cell is aligned with the field yielding $\vec{h}\cdot \vec{z_i} =\vert \vec{h}\vert$ while the other sites yield $\vec{h}\cdot \vec{z_i} =-\frac{1}{3}\vert \vec{h}\vert$.
+We use the same overall energy scale $\alpha$ extracted from the high temperature tail of the specific heat ($1.9\text{~K} < T < 4\text{~K}$) such that the exchange parameters are in units of kelvin.
+Then, we apply a field of $\vert \vec{h}\vert=0.01$~T in the (1,1,1) direction such that the easy axis on one site of the tetrahedral unit cell is aligned with the field yielding $\vec{h}\cdot \vec{z_i} =\vert \vec{h}\vert$, while the other sites yield $\vec{h}\cdot \vec{z_i} =-\frac{1}{3}\vert \vec{h}\vert$.
 We scaled the external field by $k_{\text{B}}^{-1}$ to match the unit of the exchange parameters.
 We can evaluate the total magnetization using NLCE at finite temperature via

 where $\vec{e}$ is aligned with the field with $\vert\vec{e}\vert =1$.
 The susceptibility is defined by